Dreierschnapsen: Cards

 The game is played with a Schnapsen pack (Schnapskarten) of 20 cards.
 In French packs the 4 suits are: Hearts (Herz), Diamonds (Karo), Spades (Pik) and Clubs (Kreuz or, regionally, Treff).
 In William Tell (doppeldeutsche) packs, German suits are used: Bells (Schelle), Leaves (Blatt, Grün or Laub), Hearts and Acorns (Eichel).

-In each suit there are five cards: the Ace (regionally Deuce or Daus), the ten (Zehner), the King (König), the Ober (or the Dame, regionally Manderl) and the Unter (or Buben, regionally Bauer), with values as shown:
+In each suit there are five cards: the Ace (regionally Deuce or Daus), the ten (Zehner), the King (König), the Queen (or the Dame) and the Jack (or Buben), with values as shown:

 Playing

 Dealing

 Dealer shuffles the deck; then the player to the right of the dealer, middlehand, cuts at least once from the shuffled deck or 'knocks' on the deck to indicate there is no need to cut.
 Each player is then dealt three cards clockwise, starting from the player to the left of the dealer, the 'caller' (Rufer).
-The caller may choose the trump suit (regionally the atout suit) from his first 3 cards.
+The caller may choose the trump suit (regionally the trumpf or sometimes atout suit) from his first 3 cards.
 Next, 2 cards are dealt to the talon, after which each player receives another 3 cards.
 If the caller opts not to choose a trump suit from the first 3 cards, he must select one from the second packet of three without looking at it and then turn it face up to determine trumps.
 He then adds it to his hand.
 In most contracts, the trump suit beats all other suits.
-If the first three cards that the caller receives are three Unters (regionally Buben or Bauern), he may insist the cards are reshuffled and re-dealt.
+If the first three cards that the caller receives are three Jacks (regionally Buben or Bauern), he may insist the cards are reshuffled and re-dealt.

-If middlehand has knocked, the first two cards form the talon and then each player is then dealt six cards in clockwise order.
+If middlehand has knocked, the first two cards are dealt from the talon after which each player is dealt six cards in clockwise order.
 The caller first receives a packet of three to determine the trump suit and then his second packet immediately following.

 After each deal, the caller becomes the new dealer.